letchepare/copilot-rest-javascript/docs/002-data-and-services.md

 4. Create a the file : `./data/vms.json`

-6. Open the file `./routes/api.js` and add the following code
+6. Open the file `./routes/api.js`, use the inline chat (CTRL+i) to ask the following question
     - _Create a new GET route that read the `../data/vms.json` file and return the JSON content_